 Submitting Patches - Fixes and Features

-To contribute to BIND and Kea, you will need an account on gitlab.isc.org.
+To contribute to BIND, Kea, ISC DHCP or Stork, you will need an account on gitlab.isc.org.
 You may need to request a project allocation in order to fork the main project to create your own workspace; we are happy to give external contributors a workspace.
 You can look at the open issues in and select a bug or feature request to work on, or create an issue for the problem you want to work on.
 When you have a submission ready, then create a merge request.
 Please read the contributor guidelines and coding standards for the project you are working on.
 We will normally require a unit test and documentation for any feature change.
 If you are addressing a bug, please first verify that the bug exists in the master branch, in case it has already been fixed.